Madhuram's Eggless Cooking

 16. Enjoy Blueberry Muffins With your favorite coffee.

-Note: This vegan blueberry muffin recipe is one of the most tried recipes from the blog and I get a lot of questions asking for substitutions and many other things.
-I have tried to answer it all either individually or consolidating similar questions and created one big FAQ section.
+This vegan blueberry muffin recipe is one of the most tried recipes from the blog and I get a lot of questions asking for substitutions and many other things.
+I have tried to answer it all either individually or consolidating similar questions and created one below.

 So please take some time to go through all the questions and answers before trying the recipe or before repeating the same question in the comments section.
 Thank you.